 Also, the Handbook for International Physicians & Scientists contains a section with cultural, religious and social service organizations that may be helpful to you during your stay in the U.S.

-Both books are available to borrow through the Cleveland Clinic Alumni Library OHIOLink system, or purchase them online from Intercultural Press.
+Both books are available to borrow through the Cleveland Clinic Alumni Library OHIOLink system.

 The following links may be helpful to you during your stay in the U.S.:

 - Internal Revenue Service (IRS).